Term 1 Week 10, 2025

 Sport Coordinator - Caitlin Crispin

-Those who finish in the top three in each age group from 8/9 years and above will qualify to represent our school at the Clarence Zone Carnival which will be held on Monday, 5 May at McAuley Catholic College.
-At the Clarence Zone Carnival 8/9 years age groups compete against each other in the same race.
-Please note that there is a time cut off for each age group to qualify for Clarence Zone Cross Country.
+The Zone Cross Country will be held on Monday, 5 May at McAuley Catholic College.
+Please keep an eye out on Compass for the event.
+Those who finish in the top 3 in each age group from 8/9 years above will qualify to represent our school at the Clarence Zone Carnival.
+(8/9 years compete against each other in the same race).
+Please note that there is a time cut off for each age group to qualify for the Clarence Zone Cross Country.

 Gumbaynggirr Language - Liz Hegedus